AlcoholRehabHelp Logo

 • Drink alcohol or have alcohol use disorder (AUD)

-Additionally, treatment for high blood pressure may include weight control and dietary changes, especially for foods high in salt.
+Treatment for high blood pressure includes weight control and dietary changes.
+This is especially true for foods high in salt.
 Check with your doctor before changing your diet.

 Propranolol can interact with other medications and cause unpleasant side effects.
-These medications may include, but are not limited to:
+These medications include, but aren’t limited to:

 • Migraine medications such as Rizatriptan (Maxalt)